On lower bounds for the distances between APN functions

+which holds for any APN function $G \neq F$.
+Moreover, we will show that this lower bound is equivalent to the one obtained in \cite{DistanceBetweenAPNFunctions2020} via the CCZ-invariant $\Pi_F$.
+The known lower bounds on the distances for different families of APN functions are summarized in Table~\ref{tab:main-results}.

 The remainder of this paper is organized as follows.
-In \Cref{sec:prelim}, we provide the necessary preliminary and background for this paper.
-In \Cref{sec:distance-between-apn-functions}, we recall results of \cite{DistanceBetweenAPNFunctions2020} and express $\Pi_F$ in terms of exclude multiplicity.
+In Section~\ref{sec:prelim}, we provide the necessary background for this paper.
+In Section~\ref{sec:distance-between-apn-functions}, we recall results of \cite{DistanceBetweenAPNFunctions2020} and provide a new description of $\Pi_F$ which is equivalent to its original definition.

-In \Cref{sec:plateaued}, we study the exclude multiplicities of the graphs of plateaued APN functions, and we prove \Cref{thm:plat-dist-bound,thm:distance-to-plat3to1}.
-Since all plateaued APN functions are AB when $n$ is odd, we mostly focus on the case when $n$ is even.
-We express the exclude multiplicities of $\graph F$ in terms of a sum involving the amplitudes of the components of $F$.
-Moreover, we generalize a result of \cite{DistanceBetweenAPNFunctions2020} to all plateaued functions, showing that $\Pi_F$ is completely determined by $\Pi_F^0$ (see \Cref{sec:distance-between-apn-functions}) when $F$ is plateaued and APN.
+In Section~\ref{sec:plateaued}, we study the exclude multiplicities of the graphs of plateaued APN functions, and we prove Theorems~\ref{thm:plat-dist-bound} and \ref{thm:distance-to-plat3to1}.
+We express the exclude multiplicities of $\graph F$ in terms of a sum involving the amplitudes of the components of $F$ (see the preliminaries).
+Moreover, we generalize \cite[Proposition 5]{DistanceBetweenAPNFunctions2020} to all plateaued APN functions, showing that $\Pi_F$ is completely determined by $\Pi_F^0$ (see Section~\ref{sec:distance-between-apn-functions}).
 As a corollary, we prove that the Brinkmann-Leander-Edel-Pott function (the only known instance of an APN function not CCZ-equivalent to a power function or a quadratic function) is also not CCZ-equivalent to a plateaued function.
-In \Cref{subsec:quadratic-functions}, we study quadratic APN functions with a focus on how their ortho-derivatives can be used to express exclude multiplicities.
-By using a recently proved fact about the algebraic degree of an ortho-derivative, we show that all exclude multiplicities of $\graph F$ are odd when $F$ is quadratic APN.
-As an equivalent result, we prove that $\bentcomps{F}=\set{v \in \F_2^n : v \cdot F \text{ is bent}}$ always has an intersection of even size with any affine hyperplane of $\F_2^n$ when $F$ is quadratic APN.
+We also prove that the exclude multiplicities of $\graph F$ are odd when $F$ is plateaued APN ($n \geq 3$) via a characterization in terms of the intersections of $\bentcomps{F}=\set{v \in \F_2^n : v \cdot F \text{ is bent}}$ with affine hyperplanes.
+In Section~\ref{subsec:quadratic-functions}, we study quadratic APN functions with a focus on how their ortho-derivatives can be used to express exclude multiplicities.